 Explore the Coastal Communities Museum

-The Coastal Communities Museum is a small gallery that highlights the local heritage and important parts of history from North Berwick and the surrounding communities.
+The Coastal Communities Museum is a small gallery highlighting the local heritage and important parts of history from North Berwick and the surrounding communities.
 The museum sits above a library which provides visitors with even more information on things to do in North Berwick.

 The maritime gallery is also one of my favourite free things to do in North Berwick.
 The exhibits are ever-changing and always interesting, so be sure to stop in every time you’re in North Berwick to see what’s new.